Contouring the Jawline

 - Medical Community - July 30th 2019

-During a consultation, it’s important for a practitioner to discuss with their patients the cause and effect of each aesthetic concern.
-This allows patients to understand that addressing mid-face deficits is necessary to come up with an overall positive effect.
-As the demographics of cosmetic surgery patients evolve, many patients now seek less invasive treatments that result in less side effects and faster recovery time.
-Although there is a plethora of therapeutic options available today, natural-looking results and patient safety have become the focus of modern aesthetic procedures.
+During a consultation, it’s important for the practitioner to discuss with their patients the cause and effect of each aesthetic concern.
+This allows patients to understand that addressing mid-face deficits is necessary for an overall positive effect.
+As cosmetic surgery evolves, many patients are seeking less invasive treatments with fewer side effects and faster recovery time.
+Although there are many therapeutic options available today, natural-looking results and patient safety have become the focus of modern aesthetic procedures.

 Soft Tissue Fillers

 There are different dermal filler materials available for soft tissue augmentation, but not all are suited for jawline contouring.
 Hyaluronic acid (HA) is the most popular and widely used material for dermal filler treatment; it restores volume loss efficiently and can be reversed with hyaluronidase should overcorrection occurs.

-Although CaHA can replenish lost volume in the mid and lower face and create a youthful, sculpted jawline, appropriate injection techniques are crucial in achieving optimal results.
-The evaluation of the problem area should be performed with the patient in an upright position.
+Although CaHA can replenish lost volume in the mid and lower face and create a youthful, sculpted jawline, proper injection technique plays a critical role in achieving optimal results.
+The treatment area should be evaluated with the patient in an upright position.
 Photographs should be taken prior to treatment and the patient should be informed of any facial asymmetries before starting the procedure.
-The patient should be counseled about the limitations of the product, potential risks and side effects, expected duration of effect, and post-treatment care.
-Consent should be obtained after adequate briefing and counseling.
-The filler is injected supraperiostally above the ala-tragus line and deep dermally below the ala-tragus line.
-In both areas, a 1:1 correction factor is enough and overcorrection is not necessary.
-Thread multiple tracks through one puncture using fanning technique to minimize the number of injections.
-Treatment results usually last for 12-18 months.

-Patients with thicker skin and poorly-defined bony structure of the mandible require incompressible or stiff fillers, such as Radiesse, to support the overlying tissues while contouring the bony structures of the jawline.
+Patients with thicker skin and poorly-defined bony structure of the mandible require incompressible or stiff fillers, such as Radiesse, to support the overlying tissues while contouring the jawline.
 However, those with thin skin over a well-defined mandible require a highly elastic HA filler such as Restylane Lyft (Galderma) and Juvederm Voluma XC (Allergan).

-In contouring the jawline using injectable treatments, practitioners should take into consideration the patient’s cultural differences, acknowledging that not everyone prefers the same jawline aesthetic.
-Patients seeking cosmetic procedures are influenced by culturally determined standards of beauty.
-An ideal female face, for example, is generally perceived as delicate, contoured, and oval-shaped while a square lower face is considered masculine looking.
-In some cultures, an increased lower facial volume is seen as “rude.”
+When contouring the jawline using injectables, the practitioner must consider the patient’s preferences, as those seeking cosmetic procedures are often influenced by culturally determined standards of beauty.
+An ideal female face, for example, is generally perceived as delicate, contoured, and oval-shaped while a square lower face is considered masculine.
+In some cultures, increased lower facial volume is seen as “rude.”

 Radiofrequency and Ultrasound Therapy

-In the surgeon’s preoperative evaluation, proper patient selection is critical to a successful treatment.
-The practitioner can only plan the best treatment strategy if he or she is familiar with the benefits and limitations of each minimally invasive technique.
+In the surgeon’s pre-operative evaluation, proper patient selection is critical to successful treatment.
+The practitioner can only plan the best treatment strategy if he or she is familiar with the benefits and limitations of each technique.